-Unnur Dís Skaptadóttir is a Professor of Anthropology at the Faculty of Social and Human Sciences, University of Iceland.
+Unnur Dís Skaptadóttir is a Professor of Anthropology at the Faculty of Sociology, anthropology and folkloristics, University of Iceland.
 Her main fields of research include transformations in fishing communities in Iceland, gender, work, mobility, integration processes and transnationalism.
 Her primary research in recent years has been concerned with diverse aspects of the international employment-related geographical mobility of Poles and Filipinos to Iceland.

-As a co-investigator with the On the Move Partnership Unnur will bring an international perspective to the project and will collaborate with other On the Move researchers to compare aspects of her research in Iceland with employment-related migration in Canada.
-In order to do so she will also visit field sites in Canada and will work in collaboration with the Nova Scotia team.
+As a co-investigator with the On the Move Partnership Unnur brought an international perspective to the project and will collaborate with other On the Move researchers to compare aspects of her research in Iceland with employment-related migration in Canada.
+In order to do so she visited field sites in Canada and will work in collaboration with the Nova Scotia team.

 Wojtynska, A. and Skaptadóttir, U. D. (forthcoming).
 Reproduction of marginality: The labour market position of unemployed foreign citizens during economic recession in Iceland.
 Migration Studies

 Skaptadóttir, U.D.
 2019.
 Transnational Practices and Migrant Capital: The Case of Filipino Womenin Iceland.
 Social Inclusion,7(4): 211-220.